 Standards for archiving

 The Archaeological Archives Team develops internal standards for the creation, compilation and transfer for archaeological archives.
-This includes a protocol for the archiving of digital data, which we are hoping to make accessible for reference and use by anyone who creates or manages digital material in archaeology.
+This includes a protocol for the archiving of digital data (known as ADAPt, see below), which is accessible for reference and use by anyone who creates or manages digital material in archaeology.

 All our standards are developed in line with existing guidance and standards.
-These include ‘A guide to best practice in the creation, compilation, transfer and curation of archaeological archives’, which was produced by the Archaeological Archives Forum with support from English Heritage.
+These include ‘A guide to best practice in the creation, compilation, transfer and curation of archaeological archives’, which was produced by the Archaeological Archives Forum with support from Historic England's predecessor.
 Historic England is also represented on the Archaeological Archives Working Party of the Europae Archaeologia Consilium, which has produced ‘A Standard and Guide to Best Practice for Archaeological Archiving in Europe’.

 ADAPt is a toolkit of templates, checklists, and pro-forma specifically designed to integrate archiving into the data creation process.

 We create digital files in almost every area of our work, from collecting data to producing images or writing reports.
 It is essential that our data are managed to ensure they remain secure and accessible both now and into the future.
 That means planning for the digital archive at the beginning of a project and not leaving it all until the end.